-It's one of the realities of both marathon training and life in general, that sometimes circumstances beyond our control force the best laid plans to change.
+It's one of the realities of both half marathon training and life in general, that sometimes circumstances beyond our control force the best laid plans to change.
 These things happen!
 The key to your success lies in how you react to these changes.

-I recently published an article and accompanying podcast episode sharing a few marathon tips, one of which refers to the importance of not playing catch-up and avoiding panic training when things go wrong.
-In the podcast episode, I share a number of strategies you can use to get training back in order.
+I recently published an article and accompanying podcast episode sharing a few marathon training tips, one of which refers to the importance of not playing catch-up and avoiding panic training when things go wrong.
+These tips are just as important for half marathon training!